Lockpickers-United/Belt-Ranking-System/karatebelts.md

 2. Demonstrated history of helping advancing and advanced pickers
 3. Have built a ["Challenge Lock"](#wiki_challenge_lock_requirements) and shared it with a fellow picker
 4. Have made at least one specialized tool
-5. SPP two different locks on this list or similar:
+5. SPP and gut two different locks on this list or similar:

 * Alke
 * Ankerslot Infinity K